Cultural Resume

 I grew up in extreme rural West Texas within a white, middle-upper class family, and it wasn't until 1983 that we had a home phone.

-While I maintain a deep spirituality and faith in God, I consider myself non-religious, seeing religion as separate from my belief in a higher being.
+While I have a deep spirituality and faith in God, I consider myself non-religious, seeing religion and faith as separate entities.

 I was spiritually raised in Evangelical Christian beliefs, mainly within Lutheran and Methodist traditions.

-I am the youngest twin daughter of divorced parents, and my biological father is deceased.
+I am the youngest in my birth order, a twin daughter of divorced parents, and my biological father is deceased.

-I underwent inpatient treatment for an eating disorder and addiction.
+I underwent inpatient treatment for an eating disorder and addiction in my early twenties and have navigated and healed from infidelity.

-I am the daughter of an alcoholic and sex addict, and actively engaged in 12-step recovery work and Alanon.
+I am the daughter of an alcoholic and sex addict, and actively engage in 12-step recovery work and Al-anon.

-I acknowledge my privilege as a white individual, with a family history of land ownership in West Texas, understanding the historical impact on Comanche Native Americans.
+I acknowledge my privilege as a white individual, with a family history of land ownership in West Texas, understanding the historical impact that my ancestors had with Comanche Native Americans.

 I am working to recognize and deconstruct the negative ethnocentric influences within my upbringing; including encounters with racism, gender discrimination, homophobia, legalistic Christianity, and a fundamental distrust of government.